caseybreen/gompertztrunc/cran-comments.md

 - Changed print() statements to warning()

-## test environments
+### test environments

-## R CMD Check results
+### R CMD Check results

 # Reply from CRAN for first submission
--Please do not start the description with "This package", package name, title or "Functions for".
+- Please do not start the description with "This package", package name, title or "Functions for".

 - If there are references describing the methods in your package, please